 In other words, $P_{\mu,\eps}'$ is essentially as difficult to solve in the model of one-way \e{classical} communication as $P$ is.
 Somewhat surprisingly, the same is not true in the case of quantum communication.
 More generally, below we show that for any single-input communication task the quantum and the classical one-way costs are asymptotically the same.
-In particular, this means that $\QI(P)$ can be exponentially smaller than $\QI(P_{\mu,\eps}')$ for some $\eps\in\asOm1$ -- this happens if and only if the gap between $\QI(P)$ and $\RI(P)$ is exponential (examples of such $P$ were given in \cite{BJK04_Expo},~\cite{GKKRW07_Expo}).